-Building a rapport allows you to engage comfortably with someone regardless of fundamental differences in your personality and develops a genuine sense of trust and respect in the relationship.
+Building a rapport allows you to engage comfortably with someone regardless of differences in your personality and develops a genuine sense of trust and respect in the relationship.
 It is extremely beneficial when working in stressful conditions but can also be useful in your everyday life.

 If you wish to build a relationship with someone or need to work alongside someone you wouldn't normally engage with socially, you need to take time to get to know the person instead of expecting them to adapt to you and your style.
 Rapport isn't something you acquire instantly - it is something you must invest time in and develop intuitively.